 TwentyCi Property & Homemover Report – Q2 2018

-Our report provides a real-time review of the UK housing market in Q2 2018, covering 99.6% of all sale and rental moves.
-This property market analysis and state of the nation report provides unique insight into the people behind the numbers, creating a picture of the demographic, regional and socio-economic factors impacting the UK housing market, including:
+This ‘state of the nation’ report provides unique insight into the people behind the numbers, creating a picture of the demographic, regional and socio-economic factors impacting the housing market including:

 - Factual data (not modelled or sentiment-based)